shwetkhairnar/Titanic-Survival-Prediction-Project/README.md

-# Titanic-Survival-Prediction-Project
+# Titanic Survival Prediction Project

-Using Machine learning algorithm on the famous Titanic Disaster Dataset for Predicting the survival of the passenger
+This project applies Machine Learning algorithms to the famous Titanic Disaster Dataset to predict the survival of passengers.

-The most famous competition over the kaggle .
-In this Repository my intention is to basically explain to every beginner but how to begin with Kaggle very first time.
-So this repository is for those who just begin their Machine Learning Journey.
-In this notebook i try to take down every single topic with a very naive approach so every beginner can grasp it very easily.

-Dependencies:

-Python3
-Numpy
-Pandas
-Matplotlib
+## About the Project
+The Titanic dataset is one of the most popular beginner-friendly challenges on Kaggle.
+This repository is designed to guide beginners on how to start their Kaggle journey and approach their first Machine Learning project.
+The notebook takes a step-by-step approach to explain key topics in a way that's easy for anyone to understand.

+## Dependencies
+To run the project, you’ll need the following:
+- **Python 3**
+- **Numpy**
+- **Pandas**
+- **Matplotlib**
-Supervised Learning
+- **Supervised Learning Algorithms**
-Machine Learning Algorithm
-Classification Algorithms
+- **Classification Algorithms**

-This Notebook will show basic examples of:
+## What’s Covered in This Notebook

-Data Handling:
+### Data Handling

-Importing Data with Pandas
+- Importing data using Pandas
+- Cleaning and preprocessing the data
+- Visualizing and exploring data with Matplotlib

-Cleaning Data
+### Data Analysis
-Exploring Data through Visualizations with Matplotlib Data Analysis:
+- Supervised Machine Learning Techniques, including:
+  - Logistic Regression Model

-Supervised Machine learning Techniques: + Logit Regression Model + Plotting results + Support Vector Machine (SVM) using 3 kernels + Basic Random Forest + Plotting results.
+  - Support Vector Machine (SVM) with 3 different kernels
+  - Basic Random Forest
+  - Visualizing and interpreting results

+This repository is perfect for those just starting their Machine Learning journey and looking for a straightforward and practical introduction to the field.